Can I Get a Witness?

 17 November - 8 December 2024

-Looking at select stories from John · Have you ever seen something so incredible that you can’t stop talking about it?
+Looking at selected stories from John · Have you ever seen something so incredible that you can’t stop talking about it?
 It’s almost as if that instinct—to talk about what we’ve witnessed—is not only natural, but somehow necessary.
 Join us for a 4-week Sunday teaching series to hear from some people who’d seen Jesus face to face, and discovered that they were never the same again.

 -